Monopole Josephson Effects in a Dirac Spin Liquid: Monopole Josephson effects

 \subsection{Effective Hamiltonian}

 Our first task is to write a low energy Hamiltonian coupling the two ordered regions $L$ and $R$ to the DSL.
-In the DSL, monopole operators are the most relevant in the RG sense, and hence coupling terms involving monopole tunneling should be the most important at low energy.
+In the DSL, monopole operators are the most relevant in the RG sense, and hence coupling terms involving monopole tunneling should be the most important at low energy (we expect this from the large $N_f$ scaling dimensions of monopole operators when one sets $N_f=4$; see Table~\ref{tab:scaldim}).
 This motivates the following coupling Hamiltonian (see Fig.~\ref{fig:jjLR}(a))

 where the left (right) interface is at $x=x_L$ $(x=x_R)$ and $y$ runs parallel to the boundary (in both terms above).
-A remark on notation --- to emphasize a monopole-tunneling interpretation, we have used the same symbol $\hat{\Phi}_i$ for both the monopole operator in the DSL side ($\hat{\Phi}_{i,\text{DSL}}$) and on the ordered sides $\hat{\Phi}_{i,L/R}$.
+A remark on notation --- to emphasize a monopole-tunneling interpretation, we have used the same symbol $\hat{\Phi}_i$ for both the monopole operator in the DSL side ($\hat{\Phi}_{iD}$) and on the ordered sides $\hat{\Phi}_{i,L/R}$.
 But we note that in general, they would have different scaling dimensions.
 For example, as one crosses the interface, the system goes through a phase transition and the monopole scaling dimension at the transition is known to be smaller at the phase transition than deep in the DSL (from a large $N_f$ calculation~\cite{dupuis2019transition,zerf2019critical}).

 Since we assumed that the coupling matrix $\Gamma_{ij,L/R}$ preserves spin rotation symmetry,

 Now, since the boundary breaks spatial symmetries, but preserves spin-rotation symmetries, we are also allowed to add single monopole terms for the spin-singlet monopoles, but not spin triplet monopoles: